-Founded in 1976, the health center is a private, federally qualified health center specializing in responsive trauma-informed, integrative primary care; a team of primary care and behavioral health clinicians working with patients and families to provide compassionate patient-centered care.
-The health center provides care on a sliding fee scale, regardless of ability to pay.
+Founded in 2003, the federally qualified health center specializes in comprehensive primary healthcare, dental care, podiatry and behavioral healthcare services; a team of primary care and behavioral health clinicians work with patients and families to provide compassionate patient-centered care.
+The health center provides exceptional care to all residents, regardless of ability to pay.

-“Community Health Centers are woven into the fabric of the communities they serve – they truly are the neighborhood doctor’s office for so many Maine people,” CCPM Chief Executive Officer Mary Prybylo, RN, MSN, FACHE, said.
-“Health centers historically have focused on the social determinants of health and improving population health, so it is a natural fit for Sacopee Valley Health Center to join our efforts to transform the delivery of healthcare through meaningful sharing and accountability for the health of our patients.”
+“Community Health Centers are critical deliverers of health care in our communities– they truly are the neighborhood doctor’s office for so many Maine people,” CCPM Chief Executive Officer Mary Prybylo, RN, MSN, FACHE, said.
+“Health centers historically have focused on the social determinants of health and improving population health, so it is a natural fit for Health Access Network to join our efforts improve health outcomes for the communities we serve through meaningful collaboration and shared accountability for the health of our patients.”

-CCPM’s member organizations collectively serve over 150,000 patients.
+CCPM’s member organizations collectively serve over 180,000 patients.
 CCPM is required to meet certain quality and performance metrics in the delivery of care for those patients, including in areas of patient/caregiver experience, care coordination and patient safety, preventive health, and treatment of at-risk populations with chronic disease.
-To learn more, please visit: https://www.ccpmaine.org